Mike-McAnally/Mind-Palace-360VR/README.md

 # Mind-Palace-360VR
 A HTML 360 VR UI for full immersion and memories inside a browser.
 VR Headset required.
 A-Frame WebXR example.

-For detailed information see this Medium article: A Completely Immersive 360 Virtual Reality Experience (VR Headset Req.) https://medium.com/@Michael_Blade/a-completely-immersive-360-virtual-reality-experience-6e731a3c45ee
+For more detailed information in a full write-up see this Medium article: A Completely Immersive 360 Virtual Reality Experience (VR Headset Req.) https://medium.com/@Michael_Blade/a-completely-immersive-360-virtual-reality-experience-6e731a3c45ee